Economy of the Republic of Ireland: Welfare benefits

 As of December 2007, Ireland's net unemployment benefits for long-term unemployed people across four family types (single people, lone parents, single-income couples with and without children) was the third highest of the OECD countries (jointly with Iceland) after Denmark and Switzerland.
 Jobseeker's Allowance or Jobseeker's Benefit for a single person in Ireland is €208 per week, as of January 2022.

-State provided old age pensions are also relatively generous in Ireland.
-The maximum weekly rate for the State Pension (Contributory) is €248.30 for a single pensioner aged between 66 and 80.
-The maximum weekly rate for the State Pension (Non-Contributory) is €237 for a single pensioner aged between 66 and 80.
+As of 2018, state provided (contributory) old age pensions had a maximum weekly rate of €248.30 for a single pensioner aged between 66 and 80.
+The maximum weekly rate for the state pension (non-contributory) was €237 for a single pensioner aged between 66 and 80.

 Wealth distribution and taxation

 The percentage of the population at risk of relative poverty was 21% in 2004 – one of the highest rates in the European Union.
 Ireland's inequality of income distribution score on the Gini coefficient scale was 30.4 in 2000, slightly below the OECD average of 31.
 Sustained increases in the value of residential property during the 1990s and up to late 2006 was a key factor in the increase in personal wealth in Ireland, with Ireland ranking second only to Japan in personal wealth in 2006.
-However, residential property values and equities have fallen substantially since the beginning of 2007 and major declines in personal wealth expected.

 From 1975 to 2005, tax revenues fluctuated at around 30% of GDP (see graph right).